A guide on how to deploy ZenML

 - An optional FastAPI HTTP server that exposes a RESTful API as well as a UI.

 - An optional external secrets management service that is used as a backend for the ZenML secrets store.

 ZenML relies on a SQLAlchemy-compatible database to store all its data: stack configurations, pipeline runs etc. The location and type of this database can be freely chosen by the user.
 By default, a SQLite database is stored on your local host (see Scenario 1).

 ZenML can also be deployed with an HTTP REST interface between the client machine and the database.
 This is also the interface used by the ZenML dashboard when loaded in your browser.
 Especially in multi-user settings, this is the recommended configuration scenario.

 Running ZenML locally is an easy way to experiment with your pipelines and design proof-of-concepts.
 Scenarios 1 and 2 below deal with the local deployment of ZenML.
 In these scenarios, the ZenML client and database are both located on the same machine.

 This is likely the first experience that users will run into.
 Simply

 pip install zenmland dive right in without having to worry about a thing.
-Your stacks, stack components and pipeline runs all are stored in a SQLite database located in your global configuration directory (e.g. at
+Your stacks, stack components, pipeline runs and secrets are all stored in a SQLite database located in your global configuration directory (e.g. at

 ~/.config/zenml/local_stores/default_zen_store/zenml.dbif you're running on Linux).
 The ZenML client creates and directly connects to this database.
 You don't need to worry about a thing.